You can’t use up creativity. The more you use, the more you have.

 Writer | Consultant | Coach | Host

-Carol Burbank founded Storyweaving, LLC in 2004 to combine the different threads of her work into one focus: supporting sustainable, creative, personal and professional development.
-Based in years of research into healthy individual and cultural change, Storyweaving combines her experience as a teacher/professor, journalist and literary writer, and leadership development specialist.
-She writes a monthly column on spirituality and leadership for Science of Mind Magazine, and teaches at Pacifica Graduate Institute.
-She is a student of traditional Hawaiian culture, and facilitates the Accokeek Women’s Writing Group, which met online during the pandemic lockdown and has met since 2012.
-She lives in Fort Washington and shares her woodland home near the river with two cats and annual moonflower gardens, and offers (pet free!) space for personal retreats and workshops through the Storyweaving Retreat Center.
+Carol Burbank founded Storyweaving, LLC in 2004 to offer professional, compassionate, and effective writing coaching, editing, and publication development services.
+Based in years of research into creativity, and built on her own background as a journalist, researcher published poet, and award winning playwright, Carol offers strategic and personalized services to support excellence for writers of all levels.
+She writes a monthly column on leadership for Science of Mind Magazine, writes articles for magazines and collections, and teaches at Pacifica Graduate Institute.
+She teaches writing intensives and workshops at the Storyweaving Retreat Center, and facilitated the Accokeek Women’s Writing Group since 2012, as well as a creatives support group since the pandemic lockdown.
+She lives in Fort Washington and shares her woodland home near the river with two cats and annual moonflower gardens, and offers space for personal retreats and workshops through the Storyweaving Retreat Center.

 Writing Services